oddbird/oddleventy/content/blog/2021/containerqueries.md

   - Article
   - Container Queries
 summary: |
-  The `@container` query, that elusive feature developers have been requesting and proposing for years, has finally made its debut in browsers.
+  The `@container` query, that elusive feature developers have been requesting and proposing for years, has finally made its debut in a browser.
 Well, sort of.
-Here we'll explain what container queries are, how they work, and what other features they might come with once they are fully supported in browsers.
+Here we'll explain what container queries are, how they work, and what other features they might come with once fully supported in browsers.
 ---

 {% import 'embed.macros.njk' as embed %}